acdirican/invetory-master-jpa-hibernate/README.md

 This is a simple inventory managment software based on Hibernate (JPA), papared by Maven.
 Its uses MySQL.
 You look at my invetory-master-JDBC repository for its JDBC version.

-The project allows you to keep track of a product inventory with supplier information.
-Therefore, it includes two entities: Product and Supplier.
+The project allows you to keep track of a product inventory with supplier information by loggin the invetory movements.
+Therefore, it includes three entities: Product, Supplier and Log.
 There is an one-to-many relationship between them.

 In terms JPA features, the project runs queries using SQL, JPQL, NamedQueries, stored procedure, NamedStoredProcedure, as well ass Entity, Embeddable and SecondaryTable.